svtk/AtomicKotlinCourse/Power Tools/Property Delegation Tools/Exercise 1/task.md

 for `notNull()`.

-Using `capture` from `atomictest`, try reading from `d`, `s` and `f` before they are initialized.
-Validate the output using `atomictest.eq`.
+Using `capture` from `atomictest`, try reading from `d`, `s` and `f` before they are initialized and validate the output using `atomictest.eq`.
 Then set `d` to `1.1`, `s` to `"yes"` and `f` to `Flag(true)` and use `eq` to verify that they all take on the new values.